-Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2014 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme.
+Originally the Group expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
+The moratorium on hydraulic fracturing has delayed the nine well programme.

-Pending the outcome of the independent scientific inquiry established following the introduction of a moratorium on hydraulic fracturing, Origin requested a suspension of all drilling operations with the DPIR.
 The DPIR granted a 12-month extension due to the mortarium.
-In March 2018, the inquiry concluded its work with the publication of a Final Report.
-On 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Resumption of work with Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
+Resumption of field work with Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.